 - Keep your follow-up appointments with your cardiologist.

 - Make sure you have the necessary tests done when your doctor orders them.

 - Follow any physical activity recommendations and restrictions.

-- Talk with your cardiologist if you feel that a treatment or follow-up is making your feel worse or is unnecessary.
+- Talk with your cardiologist if you think that a treatment or follow-up is making your feel worse or is unnecessary.
 Don't make any changes to your plan without consulting your doctor.

-- Discuss your heart disease with your doctors before having a surgical procedure.
+- Discuss your heart disease with your health care team before having a surgical procedure.
 Sometimes the surgery or anesthesia can affect your heart.

-- One of the most important things to do to maintain your health is to learn as much about your heart disease as you can.
+- Learn as much about your heart disease as you can.
 This includes knowing the kind of heart defect you have, what surgeries were done and how your heart is working.
 Always carry a list of your medicines, including how much, how often and why you take them.
-Don't rely on your parents, children, family members, primary care doctor or anyone else to do this for you!
+Don't rely on your parents, children, family members, primary care provider or anyone else to do this for you!